rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/lab06guide-cli.rst

 Lab 06 - Cloud Snapshots
 =========================================

-**Important Note:** We will again make use of Minio object store in this Lab.
+.. important:: We will again make use of Minio object store in this Lab.
 We will use it as the endpoint for our cloud snapshots.

 Deploy Minio as target for Portworx Cloud Snapshots
 ---------------------------------------------------